Chiropractic adjustments are a safe and effective way of treating many different painful conditions and neuromusculoskeletal disorders.

 The exact mechanisms of how chiropractic adjustments actually work are still unclear.
 Currently, there are several theories involving plastic changes in the brain and interplay between the nervous system (central, peripheral, autonomic), musculoskeletal system, immune system and endocrine system.
 As more good quality scientific research is done on this subject, we should have a much better understanding of this very complex process.

-What we do know, from thousands of scientific studies and millions of satisfied chiropractic patients, is that chiropractic adjustments are able to relieve pain (and other subjective complaints), improve function, enhance tissue repair and aid in the healing process of the entire body.
+What we do know, from hundreds of scientific studies and millions of satisfied chiropractic patients, is that chiropractic adjustments are able to relieve pain (and other subjective complaints), improve function, enhance tissue repair and aid in the healing process of the entire body.

 Do Chiropractic Adjustments hurt?